MercuryWorkshop/celeste-wasm/README.md

 **main improvements that need to be done:**
 - move `Init` to another thread to remove the last of the freezing
 - remove the janky `WRAP_FNA` stuff and replace it with a SDL that doesn't use EGL emulation
-- check (and fix) controller support
+- fix freeze when removing controller while in a level
 - port over everest (if possible)